April Kirkwood Releases “Working My Way Back To Me”

 Big Girls Do Cry

-In her first book, Big Girls Do Cry, Kirkwood openly talks about her love affair with Frankie Valli, an American singer and actor.
+In her first book, Big Girls Do Cry, Kirkwood openly talks about her love affair with Frankie Valli, an American singer, and actor.
 April Kirkwood was a six-year-old girl and a huge fan of his band The Four Seasons when she met Valli.
 Her decades-long love affair with Valli began ten years after when she was just 16 years old.
 For the next two decades, April traveled with Frankie many times, often being mistaken as his wife.
 However, he would never marry her.

 Kirkwood struggled with the singer’s rejection that affected her values, goals, and vision of what kind of man she needs to be happy.
-Her three-decade long affair with Valli caused April to struggle with her adult relationships.
+Her three-decade-long affair with Valli caused April to struggle with her adult relationships.

 Through her books and her work today, April Kirkwood shares her insight about learned behaviors of desire and romance during critical adolescent times.
-The author believes that understanding these behaviors is a key to raising healthy daughters.
+The author believes that understanding these behaviors is the key to raising healthy daughters.
 Through her soul-searching journey, Kirkwood searches for answers to questions about misplaced love and dissatisfying romantic commitments.

 Working My Way Back To Me